CalvinRBobadillaF/MultimediaRecords/README.md

 # MovieFinder
-An app that allows you to find the information of your favorites movies and where to watch it.
+An app that allows you to find the information of your favorites movies, books, anime, and even music.
+All in one place.